 (*) excluding CNN model files.

+Note that ~10% of the the source code is code for retro-compatibility when tools macro are off.

 Cmake is used for the build system, allowing to target several platforms and configurations.
 The software has been tested with the following configurations:

 Linux : gcc 4.8, gcc 5.3, gcc6.4, gcc 7.2, clang 5.0